-When Netflix released all the episodes of “House of Cards”, “Breaking Bad,” and “Orange Is the New Black” at once, the industry went crazy.
-Binge-watching had just been unleashed upon the customers, and TV would never be the same again.
+When Netflix released all the episodes of “House of Cards,” “Breaking Bad,” and “Orange Is the New Black” at once, the industry went crazy.
+Binge-watching had just been unleashed upon the customers, and T.V. would never be the same again.
 Now the power was in the hands of the consumer.
 They could watch as little or as much as they wanted when they wanted.
 It was a hit.

 Success came with its own set of controversies.
-For starters, the no-holds-back approach to content creation by Netflix produced shows that were a little bit over the edge.
+For starters, the no-holds-back approach to content creation by Netflix produced some shows that were a little bit over the edge.
 There was a rise in nudity, sexually explicit scenes, and violence that some customers could not stomach.

 There was also some criticism over Netflix’s $1 million contest it had launched in 2006.
 The coding competition required participants to beat Netflix’s algorithm and predict a more accurate movie recommendation system.
 There were cries that the competition invaded the viewing privacy of the customers.
-Netflix ultimately canceled the competition in 2010.
+Netflix ultimately canceled the contest in 2010.

-HBO vs Netflix
+HBO vs. Netflix

 HBO was a giant in the media and entertainment industry.
-Owned by Time Warner, it had a massive and loyal subscriber base and mainstream, good quality TV.
+Owned by Time Warner, it had a massive and loyal subscriber base and mainstream, good quality T.V.
 Shows like Sex and City (1998-2004) and The Sopranos (1999-2007) were a tremendous hit.
 People were paying for the content.

-HBO was the first to realize that quality content is lucrative when delivered easily to customers using the latest technology.
+HBO was the first to realize that quality content is lucrative when it is delivered easily to customers using the latest technology.
 As one of the oldest American cable service providers, HBO was considered a giant compared to Netflix.

 The two companies have had a steady competitive relationship throughout the years, although not as fierce as Netflix had with Blockbuster.
-HBO is more focused on streaming original content and with great success (Game of Thrones comes to mind.)
+HBO is more focused on streaming original content and great success (Game of Thrones comes to mind.)
 By vying for original content in 2013, Netflix was stepping into HBO’s turf and vice versa when HBO launched its subscription-free online service.

 Amazon vs. Netflix